 All apprentices must undertake an independent end-point assessment which is a synoptic assessment of the knowledge, skills and behaviours that have been learnt throughout the apprenticeship.
 The purpose of the assessment is to make sure the apprentice meets the standard set by employers and are fully competent in the occupation.

 It is taken by apprentices at the very end of the on-programme phase of training when their employer (and in some cases their training provider) is satisfied that they have met the “gateway” criteria to undertake the assessment.
 End-point-assessments are graded and an apprenticeship certificate is only awarded after end-point assessment is successfully completed.

-End-point assessment must be administered by an assessor from an approved, independent Apprenticeship Assessment Organisation, and not by the training provider who works with the employer during the on-programme part of the apprenticeship programme.
-Apprenticeship Assessment Organisations must be on the new Register of Apprenticeship Assessment Organisations.
+End-point assessment must be administered by an assessor from an approved, independent End-point Assessment Organisation, and not by the training provider who works with the employer during the on-programme part of the apprenticeship programme.
+End-point Assessment Organisations must be on the new Register of End-point Assessment Organisations.
 To apply to be an assessment organisation or look for a current registered organisation, visit the Government website.

 There are two different types of quality assurance – internal and external quality assurance.
 Internal quality assurance is carried out by, or on behalf of the assessment organisations themselves.
 External quality assurance is undertaken by an external body, independent of those who lead on the design and the delivery of assessments.
 There are four different approaches that could be outlined in the assessment plan:

 - The Institute of Apprenticeship undertakes external quality assurance

 - Ofqual undertake external quality assurance.
 For more details visit the Government website for guidence.